Sibling Conflict: A Child’s First Class in Relationship School and You’re the Teacher!

 One mom told us, “When the bickering gets too bad I just go in my room and shut the door!”
 In fact, many parents believe that the solution to arguing and teasing is to allow children to “fight it out.”

 Other parents separate the children and try to keep them apart in order to maintain peace.
+See how to control their anger not vent it.
 They imitate a referee at a boxing match, breaking up the conflict and sending the fighters to their opposite corners.
 Unfortunately, continually separating children doesn’t solve the problem.
 In fact, inevitably the bell rings and the children come back to fight some more.

 Both separating children and letting them fight it out are inadequate solutions to sibling conflict because they lack the depth needed to bring about lasting change.
 When parents only separate the offenders or walk away, they miss valuable opportunities to help their children grow.

 Conflict between brothers and sisters is a child’s first class in relationships.
 Your home is the classroom, you are the teacher, and a healthy plan for working on conflict is the curriculum.
 Each conflict situation becomes an opportunity for teaching children how to relate more effectively.
 See Parenting Game Changer : Training vs Correction

 Principle #1: Discipline Children Separately

 One of the most important strategies for addressing sibling conflict is to discipline the children separately, not together.
 Kids have an amazing way of deflecting discipline when they’re together-or ganging up on you!